The New Zealand situation…

 What the Church is doing about it

 As well as taking a public stance against family violence, Presbyterian parishes around NZ are working to help build stronger families.
 We believe this is the cornerstone of fixing the country’s appalling family violence record.
 Some of the things we’re doing to strengthen families are:

-- Parishes throughout New Zealand support and participate in White Ribbon Day - an international day which aims to eliminate men's violence against women - in various ways.
-See previous Church White Ribbon campaigns hin the left hand menu of this page and here.
+- Parishes throughout New Zealand support and participate in White Ribbon Day 25 Nov - an international day which aims to eliminate men's violence against women - in various ways.
+See previous Church White Ribbon campaigns here.
 Some parishes work with Presbyterian Support for joint White Ribbon events.
-Check parish websites for details of specific events in November each year.

-- Very Rev Ray Coster was appointed a White Ribbon NZ Ambassador in 2016 and speaks at Church and public gatherings to raise awareness about family violence, and to equip and resource change in our communities.
+- Current PCANZ White Ribbon NZ Ambassador since 2022 is Rev Hana Popea.
+Very Rev Ray Coster was the previous Ambassador, appointed in 2016.
+The PCANZ White Ribbon Ambassador prepares resources for parishes and speaks at Church and public gatherings to raise awareness about domestic and family violence against women and children, and to equip and resource change in our communities.

 - Operating formal early childhood education centres in various locations around New Zealand including Otahuhu (St Andrew’s community Presbyterian), St Heliers and Mangere Pacific Island Church, which is of the biggest preschools in the country with 120 children.
 St Andrew’s College in Christchurch also provides preschool education, as does Wellington’s St John’s in the City.